basilysf1709/file-renamer-ai/README.md

 # Renamer AI - Intelligent Image Renaming with VLM

+Hi!
 A production-ready backend that accepts batch rename jobs, queues work on SQS, and runs a GPU worker that generates strict, semantic filenames from images using Qwen2-VL-2B vision language model.

 ## Architecture Overview